Search samples

 ?test*

-Any of the documents where the first character doesn't matter, but is followed by the characters, "test".
+Any document where the first character doesn't matter but is followed by "test".

 Suggested code sample